 DVI was named for the late Senator Charles D. Deuel who sponsored legislation establishing the institution.
 The facility opened in 1953 and was expanded in 1959, 1981 and 1993.

-Robert Burton is the acting warden at Deuel Vocational Institution (DVI).
+Landon Bird is the warden at Deuel Vocational Institution (DVI).

 W. David Smiley began his career with CDCR in 2011 as the CEO of Health Care Services at California Substance Abuse Treatment Facility and State Prison at Corcoran.
 In January 2013, David transferred to Mule Creek State Prison and then in June 2017 Deuel Vocational Institution.

 Prior to 2011, David held CEO positions at Kentfield Hospital, San Joaquin Valley Rehabilitation Hospital and CPC Sierra Gateway Hospital, and was Northern California Regional CEO for Sun Health Care Group.
 During his tenure he earned numerous recognitions including the President’s Award, CEO of the Year and Hospital of the Year.